Chr1ssW/multimedia-social-distancing/README.md

 In this Chapter, the timetable breaking down the production plan is displayed.
 Each week will be described individually, with a recap in the form of a table at the end of the chapter.
 Due to complications, the production of this application has changed.
-All of the assets were done prior to the development of the application.
+All the assets were done prior to the development of the application.
 Although the final presentation and final application testing was done during MMP week.
 ###